 The most talked about bridge in the United States, and certainly New York's most popular bridge, the Brooklyn Bridge connects Manhattan's City Hall area with Brooklyn near the neighborhood known as DUMBO.
 Beautiful, often photographed, and offering an expansive view of the Manhattan skyline, NY Harbor and the Statue of Liberty, as well as other bridges, it's an icon of New York City.

 It's rare that a city gets a whole new park, and Brooklyn Bridge Park won't disappoint.
-It doubles as a beautiful site, a cultural venue, a sporting venue, and an environmental education center.
+It's a great place to go when the weathers nice, doubles as a beautiful site, a cultural venue, a sporting venue, and an environmental education center.
 And, of course, it's within a hop, skip, and a jump from the Brooklyn Bridge and DUMBO.
 Check out the Visitors Guide to Brooklyn Bridge Park.

 Biking in Brooklyn